-- 7.5 From time to time, gilt yields, and therefore PWLB rates, can be subject to exceptional levels of volatility due to geo-political, sovereign debt crisis, emerging market developments and sharp changes in investor sentiment.
-Such volatility could occur at any time during the forecast period. - 7.6 Economic and interest rate forecasting remains difficult with so many external influences weighing on the UK.
+- 7.9 In addition, PWLB rates are subject to ad hoc decisions by HM Treasury to change the margin over gilt yields charged in PWLB rates: such changes could be up or down.
+It is not clear that if gilt yields were to rise back up again by over 100bps within the next year or so, whether H M Treasury would remove the extra 100 bps margin implemented on 9th October 2019. - 7.10 Economic and interest rate forecasting remains difficult with so many influences weighing on UK gilt yields and PWLB rates.
 The above forecasts, (and MPC decisions), will be liable to further amendment depending on how economic data and developments in financial markets transpire over the next year.
 Geopolitical developments, especially in the EU, could also have a major impact.
 Forecasts for average investment earnings beyond the three-year time horizon will be heavily dependent on economic and political developments.